 This cloud-based business management system is more than cloud ERP.
 Using a single database, NetSuite marries sales, marketing, support/case management, financial/accounting, professional services, and e-commerce.
 One database means simplified reporting and cloud means real-time access from anywhere.

 A challenge for most software businesses, NetSuite nimbly automates revenue recognition to help companies comply with accounting standards including ASC 605, 606, and IFRS 15, and report financial results in a timely manner.

 Included in a NetSuite subscription is full access to the NetSuite development platform, which allows customers to develop custom apps using the same tools as NetSuite’s developers.
 NetSuite Partners also have the ability to develop and market their apps on the SuiteApp marketplace, enabling a ‘build not buy’ strategy.

 The open architecture of NetSuite has enabled partners large and small to develop integrations and connectors utilizing the open NetSuite API.
-For example, customers often integrate Box content collaboration directly to NetSuite or Adaptive Planning’s budgeting and planning applications.
-Concur also plugs directly into NetSuite for a fantastically simple expense management experience.
+For example, customers often integrate Box content collaboration directly to NetSuite or Adaptive Insight’s budgeting and planning applications.
 This is one of the biggest reasons why software companies switch to NetSuite.

 Recurring Revenue Management

-Companies like Infusionsoft and Hot Schedules are managing their business’ recurring revenue streams within the cloud-based accounting solution.
+Companies like Infusionsoft are managing their business’ recurring revenue streams directly within the cloud-based accounting solution.
 That means absolutely NO integration to ERP from another app is required.
 Ask a Zuora customer what that means.

 Sales and Marketing Mobility